parasek/concretecms-utility/Custom classes for dealing with files and images/README.md

 ## Installation

-Paste Helpers folder into application/src.
+Paste Utility folder into application/src.

 If you aren't auto-loading classes from src folder, add code below to autoload.php: